 When it comes to debt relief, you have some options.
 You can choose a debt management program, debt consolidation, or debt settlement.
-Each kind of debt relief works differently.
+Each kind of debt relief service works differently.

 A debt management program puts all of your payments into one monthly payment at a lower interest rate.
 Every month clients make one monthly payment and the debt management company disburses the payment to creditors.
 These programs have a one-time enrollment fee and monthly fees.
 These programs are sometimes referred to as debt consolidation because they mimic a debt consolidation loan without requiring clients to apply and take one on.

 Debt consolidation is taking out a new loan to pay of all current debt.
 Typically this loan should have a lower interest rate.
 This method also means that you have one monthly payment.
-In some cases, debt consolidation can be a good option, especially if you’re disciplined.
+In some cases, a debt consolidation loan can be a good option, especially if you’re disciplined.

 With debt settlement, you enroll your debt with a company.
 The company will negotiate to settlements, which means that you will not pay the full balance due.
 Debt settlement clients generally stop making any payments on their debts.
 Instead, they put the money into a separate account to be used when paying the settlements.

 This will depend greatly on your current financial situation.
 You will have to answer a few questions before finding the right option.

 For example, how much debt do you currently have?
 Are you close to paying it off?
 Is your debt delinquent?
 If you are falling behind on your payment and are unable to pay the full balance of your debt, debt settlement may be a good option for you, especially as an alternative to bankruptcy.